Note: As a subsidiary of

 Develop the skills to communicate in an effective, safe and professional way within collaborative relationships in the context of social services in Aotearoa New Zealand.

-Human Behaviour (15 Credits)
+Human Development (15 Credits)

 Develop theoretical knowledge of social psychology and human development, in the context of Aotearoa New Zealand.